 Finally back home from my trip to Italy and trying to collect my thoughts about these two amazing symphony concerts I just saw in Florence.
 I was traveling with my husband and we had a lovely short holiday, Florence is a beautiful city full of art and history and this was our first visit there.
 Also, I met many friends from all over Europe and Asia and we had a wonderful party together.
 Twice, actually.
-First MFC 10th anniversary party on Friday before the first concert (I will blog about that later) and then Opera di Firenze gala dinner on New Year’s Eve after the second concert (and will write a separate post about that one too).
+First MFC 10th anniversary party on Friday before the first concert and then Opera di Firenze gala dinner on New Year’s Eve after the second concert.

 I’ve seen all the six symphony concerts so far and noticed every concert is different, special and magical in their own way and I enjoy this fact they are all different.
 Just the venue itself has its own effect, the modern music halls in Montreal or Florence can’t compete with the breath-takingly beautiful old theatre we saw in Como, a piece of art itself.
 The Canadian audience was calm and that way exactly my taste but on the other hand the organization at the opera in Florence could control the audience surprisingly well.
 The crowd was restless and a bit distracting but at least people stayed still until the last song which, believe me, was well done and organized.